 Week 1: The Circle Exercise

-I laid out these wares on a decorator’s table beside the woolly plot ready for the juniors, and with my mask on stepped inside the school.
+I laid out these wares on a decorator’s table beside the plot ready for the juniors, and with mask on stepped inside the school.
 In the classroom we looked at a whiteboard presentation on the history of charcoal.
 The children looked at me curiously.
 A girl sneezed.
 Young eyes glazed over.
 Next a germination diagram.

 ‘Where do seeds come from?’
 I asked.